keboola/component-kbc-project-metadata-v2/component_config/configuration_description.md

-To configure an extractor, either a master token or a list of storage tokens is required, and it's required to configure data which will be downloaded.
+To configure the extractor, either [a master access token (management token)](https://help.keboola.com/management/account/#tokens) is needed or an [array of storage tokens](https://help.keboola.com/management/project/tokens/) for all projects, for which metadata should be downloaded.
+Additionally, you'll need to be able to specify the ID of your organization and region, where your projects are located.

+A sample of the configuration can be found in the [component repository](https://bitbucket.org/kds_consulting_team/kds-team.ex-kbc-project-metadata-v2/src/master/component_config/sample-config/).

 ### Token specification

-Users can specify either a master token or a list of storage tokens.
-If a master token is specified, it takes precedence over storage tokens.

-Along with **master token**, an organization ID and region is required as well.
-Token will then access each project in the organization and create temporary storage tokens to download data.
-These temporary tokens are always named as `[PROJECT_NAME]_Telemetry_token` and have an expiration of 26 hours.
-Created storage tokens are saved in configurations state file and are re-used at later runs if they're still valid. **In order to download data for all projects in an organization, user whose master token is specified must be art of the organization.**

-If a list of **storage tokens** is specified, extractor will use these tokens to access the project and no extra tokens are required.

-If any of the tokens in the configuration is not valid, the extractor will fail.

-### Data download

-The metadata extractor offers multiple available data objects, which can be downloaded.

-#### 1. Get Tokens

-The option downloads all tokens that are present in the project at the time of a download.
-Result is the table `tokens`, which contains all available information about tokens in each project.
-This option requires a master token to be specified or a storage token with `canManageTokens` permissions.

-#### 2. Get Tokens Last Events

-The option downloads last events for each token fetched with `Get Tokens` option.
-It is therefore required, that `Get Tokens` is checked as well for this option to download latest events of tokens.
-Result is table `tokens-last-events`, which has information about last events of each token.

-#### 3. Get Orchestrations

-The option downloads orchestrations in each project, as well as their tasks and notifications.
-The option results in 3 tables: `orchestrations`, `orchestrations-tasks` and `orchestrations-notifications`.

-#### 4. Get Orchestration Triggers

-The options downloads data about event triggers for event triggered orchestrations as well as tables, for which a trigger is set.
-Results in `triggers` and `triggers-tables` tables.

-#### 5. Get Waiting Jobs

-The option downloads jobs, which are currently processing or waiting in the projects.
-Results in `waiting-jobs`.

-#### 6. Get Tables

-The option downloads metadata about all tables present in project's storage, as well as metadata associated with that table.
-Results in `tables` and `tables-metadata`.

-#### 7. Get All Configurations

-Downloads information about all configurations in the project, their names, descriptions and ids, as well as component types.
-Results in `configurations` table.

-#### 8. Get Transformations and Their Details

-Downloads information about all transformations present in the projects.
-Results in 5 tables:

-- `transformations-buckets` - has information about all transformation buckets
-- `transformations` - has information about all transformation in all buckets
-- `transformations-inputs` - information about input mappings for all transformations
-- `transformations-outputs` - information about output mappings for all transformations
-- `transformations-queries` - information about all queries/scripts for all transformations

-#### 9. Get Project Users

-Downloads information about project users and their belonging to a project.
-Results in `project-users` table.
-This option requires a master token.

-#### 10. Get Organization Users

-Downloads information about organization users.
-Results in table `organization-users`.
-This option requires a master token.
+The application accepts either one of the two options:

+1. one master access token,
+2. any number of storage tokens.

+If both options are specified, master access token is prioritized and storage tokens are disregarded.

+#### Authenticating with master access token (management token)

+Specifying master access token allows to download data for all projects in the specified organization.
+The user, whose access token is used in the configuration, **must be part of the organization**, for which the data should be downloaded.
+If user is not part of the organization, the extractor will not be able to access the organization data and hence won't be able to download necessary metadata.

+Master token automatically accesses all projects within the organization and creates temporary storage tokens to download the necessary data.
+These tokens can be distinguished by their name, which follows `[PROJECT_NAME]_Telemetry_token` naming convention.
+All of the automatically created tokens have an expiration of 26 hours and are **re-used by the extractor**, if the extractor is ran multiple times a day.

+Along with master access token, an ID of the organization must be provided (from URL) as well as region, where the organization is located.

+#### Authenticating with storage tokens

+Storage tokens provide direct access to the project, in which they were created.
+Extractor uses these tokens to directly download data from within the project.
+It's therefore crucial, that these tokens **do not have any limited functionality** (such as restricted to only some tables or components), otherwise the tokens will not be able to download all the necessary data.

+### Available data

+The metadata extractor allows to download an extended set of objects from the Keboola's APIs.
+All of the options and their requirements will be discussed here.

+- Get Tokens (`get_tokens`)
+    - **description**: the option downloads data about all storage tokens present in the project
+    - **table(s)**: `tokens`
+    - **requirements**: this option requires either a master access token, a master storage token or a regular storage token with `canManageTokens` permissions
+    - **use case**: monitor all tokens in the project to prevent security breaches
+- Get Tokens Last Events (`get_tokens_last_events`)
+    - **description**: the option downloads data about last one event for each of the tokens in the project
+    - **table(s)**: `tokens-last-events`
+    - **requirements**: the option requires the `get_tokens` option to be active, otherwise no events will be downloaded
+    - **use case**: determine inactive tokens and remove them
+- Get Orchestrations (`get_orchestrations`)
+    - **description**: the option downloads information about all orchestrations in the project, along with orchestration tasks and notifications
+    - **table(s)**: `orchestrations`, `orchestrations-tasks` and `orchestrations-notifications`
+    - **requirements**: none
+    - **use case**: find orchestrations without error notifications set up, find orchestrations with inactive tasks
+- Get Orchestration Triggers (`get_triggers`)
+    - **description**: downloads data about event triggers for event triggered orchestrations
+    - **table(s)**: `triggers` and `triggers-tables`
+    - **requirements**: none
+    - **use case**: determine tables which are necessary to run your event triggered orchestrations
+- Get Waiting Jobs (`get_waiting_jobs`)
+    - **description**: downloads all currently waiting jobs in the project
+    - **table(s)**: `waiting-jobs`
+    - **requirements**: none
+    - **use case**: monitor all waiting or processing jobs at any given time
+- Get Tables (`get_tables`)
+    - **description**: downloads information about all tables in storage as well as their metadata (descriptions, last updates, etc.)
+    - **table(s)**: `tables` and `tables-metadata`
+    - **requirements**: a storage token with no limited access to storage
+    - **use case**: find tables without descriptions, find tables which were not updated in a certain period of time
+- Get Columns (`get_columns`)
+    - **description**: downloads information about all of the columns for each table
+    - **table(s)**: `tables-columns` and `tables-columns-metadata`
+    - **requirements**: `get_tables` option must be checked
+    - **use case**: find columns without descriptions, find dropped columns with snapshotting
+- Get All Configurations (`get_all_configurations`)
+    - **description**: downloads information about all configurations present in the project
+    - **table(s)** `configurations`
+    - **requirements**: a storage token with unlimited access to all components
+    - **use case**: find all configurations without descriptions, find all configurations that don't follow naming conventions
+- Get Transformations and Their Details (`get_transformations`)
+    - **description**: downloads information about transformations, input, outputs and queries used
+    - **table(s)**: `transformations`, `transformations-buckets`, `transformations-inputs`, `transformations-inputs-metadata`, `transformations-outputs` and `transformations-queries`
+    - **requirements**: a storage token with access to transformations
+    - **use case**: analyze SQL queries for extra inputs, find transformations which are processing same output with full load
+- Get Project Users (`get_project_users`)
+    - **description**: downloads data about users and their access to projects
+    - **table(s)**: `project-users`
+    - **requirements**: a master access token
+    - **use case**: monitor users' access to projects
+- Get Organization Users (`get_organization_users`)
+    - **description**: downloads data about users belonging to the specified organization
+    - **table(s)**: `organization-users`
+    - **requirements**: a master access token
+    - **use case**: monitor users' access to organization